mikrosk/mikrosk.github.io/decap/index.md

 ## Timeline

+### 14.11.2025

+Combel has arrived at the Taiwanese lab for metal layer removal.
+After this is done, it should be easier for Dmitry to prepare cleaner die shots.

 ### 07.10.2025

 It may look like there's nothing going on but ijor has been busy with tracing the Videl die.
 After just a few months [he was able to perform the first simulation waveform](https://www.atari-forum.com/viewtopic.php?p=486755#p486755) produced from a netlist extracted from the die shot.